bastiscode/grasp/README.md

 # GRASP - Generic Reasoning and SPARQL generation across Knowledge Graphs

-Code and data for the ISWC 2025 paper.
+Code and data for the corresponding ISWC 2025 paper submission.

 # Overview and directory structure